MicrosoftDocs/Dynamics-365-Operations.et-ee/articles/supply-chain/sales-marketing/prospect-to-cash.md

 ### <a name="dynamics-365-for-finance-and-operations-version-1611-november-2016"></a>Rakenduse Dynamics 365 for Finance and Operations versioon 1611 (november 2016)

-- Rakenduse Dynamics 365 for Finance and Operations versioon 1611 (november 2016) platvormivärskendusega 8 või uuemaga
+- Rakenduse Dynamics 365 for Finance and Operations versioon 1611 (november 2016) platvormivärskendusega 8 või uuem

 - Nõutavad on järgmised kiirparandused.